eesayas/watch-your-profanity/README.md

-# watch-your-profanity
+# Watch Your Profanity
-A google chrome extension for muting profane words from streaming videos
+A google chrome extension for muting profane words from Netflix